uel3/nf-UnO/README.md

 ```console
 nextflow run nf-core-uno -profile conda,test --outdir <OUTDIR>
 ```

+Some configuration will be needed so that Nextflow knows how to fetch the required software.
+This is usually done in the form of a config profile.
+You can chain multiple config profiles in a comma-separated string passed to -profile in combination with a config file passed to -c.

+> [!NOTE]
+> If you are running the nf-uno for the first time, it will take longer to run because the dependencies for each process are being loaded.
+Subsequent runs should be much faster.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):-->